By Bill Scott, PE, PMP, PgMP

-This level of detail allows a project manager evaluate the schedule performance of the project from the top down or from the bottom up.
+This level of detail allows a project manager to evaluate the schedule performance of the project from the top down or from the bottom up.
 If a deliverable is slipping or is in danger of slipping, the project manager can drill down until he/she finds the problem or potential problem.
 One other very powerful tool that will help in this analysis is the Earned Value Method (EVM).
-EVM can assist you in evaluating project schedule performance (what have accomplished related to the plan), calculate a Schedule Performance Index (SPI) which is a representation of the effectiveness of accomplishing your planned schedule.
+EVM can assist you in evaluating project schedule performance (what has been accomplished related to the plan), and calculate a Schedule Performance Index (SPI), which is a representation of the effectiveness of accomplishing your planned schedule.

-EVM can also calculate a Schedule Variance (SV) which is the difference between the value of the work completed and value of the planned work.
-This will tell you the magnitude of the behind schedule, ahead of schedule, or if zero you are on schedule.
-EVM can be applied down to the work element level, if the appropriate level of detail exists.
-EVM does have several draw backs, but there are solutions to the draw backs:
+EVM can also calculate a Schedule Variance (SV) which is the difference between the value of the work completed and the value of the planned work.
+This will tell you the magnitude of the behind schedule, ahead of schedule, or if you are on schedule.
+EVM can be applied down to the work element level if the appropriate level of detail exists.
+EVM does have several drawbacks, but there are solutions to the drawbacks:

 1. EVM ignores the critical path.
-There are two thing we can do to solve this problem.
+There are two things we can do to solve this problem.

 C. Tips on How to Successfully Manage a Project Schedule

-- Use all of the tips from "Successfully Managing a Project Budget".
+- Use all the tips from "Successfully Managing a Project Budget".